Are you new to The Salvation Army and finding the terminology a bit confusing…? You aren’t alone!

 Here are some of the common ones you may hear or things you may see on a Sunday… hopefully it will now feel less confusing!
 If you do have a question, please feel free to ask anyone from our Church.
 They will be more than happy to help answer it.

 Corps Officers (CO’s): The minister/minsters in charge of a Corps (Church).
-Our current Corps Officers are Majors Ray and Carelle Begley.
-Corps can be jointly led by a Husband and Wife who are both officers, an individual officer or leadership may be shared between officers.
+Our current Corps Officers are Majors David and Jane Alton.
+Corps are often jointly led by a Husband and Wife (who are both officers), an individual officer or leadership may be shared between officers.

 Corps Sergeant Major (CSM): A lay leader who helps the Corps Officer with the running of the Corps.
 Our CSM is Nigel Bishop.
 You’ll often find Nigel manning the sound desk at the back of the hall during Sunday meetings.